programminghistorian/jekyll/en/lessons/fetch-and-parse-data-with-openrefine.md

 topics: [data-manipulation, web-scraping, api]
 abstract: "OpenRefine is a powerful tool for exploring, cleaning, and transforming data.
 In this lesson you will learn how to use Refine to fetch URLs and parse web content."
 redirect_from: /lessons/fetch-and-parse-data-with-openrefine
 avatar_alt: Machine for water filtration
+doi: 10.46430/phen0065
 ---

 {% include toc.html %}